 In severe form, there is the presence of conjunctival prolapse to the degree that it impairs eyelid closure or the ability of the eyelids to cover the cornea, even during manual attempts at closure.

-Causes of conjunctival chemosis
+Causes of conjunctival chemosis of eye

 As prevention is the best and most effective treatment measure against chemosis, understanding the underlying causes of it helps patients avoid the condition themselves.
 The following are the common causes of conjunctival chemosis.

 The primary cause of chemosis is ocular irritation.
-Obviously, there are several means by which one of the most sensitive organs of the body (eye) can become irritated.
+Obviously, there are several means by which one of the most sensitive organs of the body (the eye) can become irritated.
 Certain allergens, for example, can make the eyes itchy, appear red, swollen, and watery.
 This condition is known as allergic conjunctivitis.
 Allergens such as animal dander and pollen dust can lead to chemosis of conjunctiva.
 So, allergens can cause both allergic conjunctivitis and chemosis.

 Inflammatory conditions in and around the eyeball such as conjunctivitis, corneal ulcers, fulminating iridocyclitis, endophthalmitis, panophthalmitis, styes, acute meibomitis, orbital cellulitis, acute dacryoadenitis, acute dacryocystitis, tenonitis, etc. can cause conjunctival chemosis.